oobabooga/text-generation-webui/README.md

     python convert-to-torch.py models/model-name/

 The output model will be saved to `torch-dumps/model-name.pt`.
-When you load a new model from the webui, it will first look for this .pt file; if it is not found, it will load the model as usual from `models/model-name/`.
+When you load a new model, the webui first looks for this .pt file; if it is not found, it loads the model as usual from `models/model-name/`.

 ## Starting the webui